 - The secretary shall be responsible for the minutes of the board, keep all approved minutes in a minute book and send out copies of minutes to all.

 - The treasurer shall keep record of The Corporation’s budget and prepare financial reports as needed.

 - Officers shall be elected at the annual meeting of the board of directors.

-- The membership of The Corporation shall be open to all individuals, persons, corporations, proprietorships, associations, partnerships and clubs interested in the promotion of the objectives and purposes of The Corporation.
-Such members shall be deemed qualified for membership under the terms established by the board of directors and have met all conditions for membership (such as paying dues).
+- The membership of The Corporation shall be open to all individuals, persons, corporations, proprietorship, associations, partnerships and clubs interested in the promotion of the objectives and purposes of The Corporation.

-- An annual meeting of membership shall be held at a date, time and place determined by the board of directors.
+- An annual meeting of the organization shall be held at a date, time and place determined by the board of directors.
 This is not necessarily the same as the annual meeting of the board of directors.
-The Corporation will provide notice of the annual member meeting to each member in a periodic newsletter or other communication.
-An officer of The Corporation shall chair the annual member meeting.
+The Corporation will provide notice of the annual meeting to each member in a periodic newsletter or other communication.
+An officer of the Corporation shall chair the annual meeting.

 - The board may appoint standing and ad hoc committees as needed.

 - Committee members may be members of the board, or other interested persons.

 - The board may delegate the appointment of committees and their chairs to the board president.